3 Ways Market Mapping Can Help Fuel Future Growth: What You Need to Know.

 Market mapping helps you understand the future growth for your market at three levels:

 1. Target Market

-Your target market includes all of the products you make today and all of the products that your competitors sell.
+Your target market includes all of the products and services you make and deliver today and all of the products and services that your competitors sell.
 When we look at a target market, we can identify the rate at which it’s growing, as well as the percentage of that category growth that your company is currently capturing.
 With those two metrics in mind, you can identify if you’re performing on par with the category average or if you’re underperforming.
-Let’s pretend for a moment you are an apple farmer.
+Let’s pretend for a moment that you are an apple farmer.
 To assess your target market here, we would look at the overall apple market, the performance of each of the apple varieties you sell, and, if possible, the performance of their competitor’s business.